YeapJieShen/Machine_Learning_Assignment/README.md

+This project is developed by three students from **Tunku Abdul Rahman University of Management and Technology (TAR UMT)**:

+- **Yeap Jie Shen**
+- **Gan Yee Jing**
+- **Jerome Subash A/L Joseph**

-This is a Machine Learning Assignment developed (now still developing) by students in Tunku Abdul Rahman University of Management and Technology (TAR UMT), Yeap Jie Shen, Gan Yee Jing, and Jerome Subash A/L Joseph.
-The authors are pursuing a Bachelor's Degree of Computer Science (Honours) in Data Science, currently in the Year 2 Semester 3.
-Thil will be updated from time to time (for now)
+We are currently pursuing a Bachelor's Degree in Computer Science (Honours) with a focus on Data Science, and currently in Year 2, Semester 3.

+### Project Information

+This project is part of the subject **BMCS 2114 Machine Learning**, which provides us with the opportunity to apply machine learning techniques and explore data science methodologies.

+### Acknowledgements

+We would like to extend our heartfelt appreciation to our lecturer and practical tutor, **Dr. Lim Siew Mooi**, for her invaluable guidance and support throughout this project️.

+Thank you for your encouragement and for helping us grow as data scientists!

+We hope you find this project insightful and useful in your data science journey.